ViswanathanRathinam/Assignment-Hackthon/README.md

     * Pre-process the text for the deep learning model.

-    * Predict the class of the text using the pre-trained model.
+    * Predict the class of the text using the fine tuned model.

     * View the predicted class label and probability.